awsdocs/amazon-workspaces-administration-guide/doc_source/manage-workspaces-users.md

 You can send an invitation email to a user manually if needed\.

+**Note**
+If you're using AD Connector, welcome emails aren't automatically sent to your users, so you must send them manually\.

 **To resend an invitation email**

 1. Open the Amazon WorkSpaces console at [https://console\.aws\.amazon\.com/workspaces/](https://console.aws.amazon.com/workspaces/)\.